-This course will assist the student in identifying the qualities needed to be successful in a service profession.
+Lab Hrs: 25 Credit Hrs: 1 Lecture Hrs: 5 This course will assist the student in identifying the gualities needed to be successful in a service profession.
 Focus will be on the importance of offering excellent client services utilizing benchmark standards of professionalism and exemplary customer service.

-BR206 Instruments for Straight Razor Shaving This course will provide theory and practice for straight razor shaving.
-Safety and sanitation measures will be discussed and practiced.
-This course will also, provide the understanding of all the instruments use in the practice of barbering.
+BR206 Instruments for Straight Razor Shaving

+will also, provide the understanding of all the instruments use in the practice of barbering.

-BR208 Uniform Cutting and a Long Layered Cut Lecture Hrs: 5 Credit Hrs: 1 Lab Hrs: 25 In this course students will gain proficiency in uniform and long layered cutting.
+BR208 Uniform Cutting and a Long Layered Cut Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1 In this course students will gain proficiency in uniform and long layered cutting.
 This course will also provide the understanding of all the instruments used in the practice of barbering.